amigus/migusdotorg/content/adam/auto-dnsmasq.md

 role installs dnsmasq-web, which allows users to manage those DHCP lease reservations over HTTP.
 It also includes endpoints that provide client, lease and request information access.

-Both are optional and absent from the resulting configuration when not required.
+Both are optional and only present on the target system when the required options are present in the configuration YAML.

 ## TL;DR